 During the raid, the above firm was found engaged in misuse of BIS Certification mark popularly known as ISI Mark on the product “Packaged Drinking Water (PDW)”, which comes under the mandatory certification scheme of BIS and made mandatory by Govt. of India.

-The PDW manufacturer was found manufacturing 20 Litre PET jars with BIS certification mark without having valid license to the said premises, details of 20 litres found is as under:
+The PDW manufacturer was found manufacturing 20 Litre PET jars with BIS certification mark without having valid license to the said premises, details of 20 liters found are as under:

 |Details of material being manufactured||Quantity seized||Identification mark/Brand used|